Key information

 Choosing this course enables you to combine the study of Comparative Literature and Culture (75% of the course) with History of Art and Visual Culture (25%).

-History of Art and Visual Culture enables you to explore a rich variety of visual cultures - from paintings to sculpture, photography to film, fashion and beyond - from the early modern era to the present day.
-Exploring artworks from across the world, you will develop the skills to appreciate, interpret and analyse images and artefacts across cultures.
-You will benefit from the specialist research, curatorial experience and practice of staff in the Department of Languages, Literatures and Cultures, and they will guide you as you learn to assess the expressive and stylistic possibilities offered by different media in core modules and a wide range of options which explore key developments in art and cinema.
+History of Art and Visual Culture enables you to explore a world of visual cultures – from paintings to sculpture, photography to film, fashion and beyond – from the early modern era to the present day.
+As well as learning the histories of key trends and techniques, you will finesse the skills needed to appreciate, interpret, and analyse images and artefacts in a variety of different media across cultures.

 From time to time, we make changes to our courses to improve the student and learning experience.
 If we make a significant change to your chosen course, we’ll let you know as soon as possible.